 The partnership in Franklin County provides some unique opportunities to provide education and outreach opportunities to unincorporated Franklin County residents.
 The nature of township governance allows for more direct communication with residents.
 Sixteen of seventeen townships have a web site where stormwater information could be published and twelve townships publish a newsletter that reaches the majority of their residents.
 Reaching out to the development community is being achieved by Franklin County EDP and FSWCD.
-The development community in Franklin County is also reached through an annual Central Ohio Stormwater and Erosion Control Expo, as well as The Urban Review newsletter distributed quarterly by FSWCD.
+The development community in Franklin County is also reached through The Urban Review newsletter distributed quarterly by FSWCD.
 Additionally, MORPC and FSWCD staff liaises with the Central Ohio Building Industries Association (BIA) Green Committee to further develop relationships with the construction /development community.
 Additional participation and awareness involving the development community will be provided by the seven townships that have their own zoning departments.

 Local elected officials, municipal and township employees, community leaders, and interested residents have several other opportunities throughout the year to meet for surface and stormwater education, outreach, and networking.
-MORPC facilitates several workgroups for central Ohio, including Central Ohio Greenways, Sustainable Growth Workgroup, and Big Darby Accord Open Space Advisory Committee.
+MORPC facilitates several workgroups for central Ohio, including Central Ohio Greenways, Sustaining Scioto Workgroup, and Big Darby Accord Open Space Advisory Committee.
 MORPC also holds an annual Summit on Sustainability and the Environment which engages community leaders and stakeholders in depth on a variety of topics.
 FSWCD hosts several web seminars throughout the year offered by the Center for Watershed Protection, and the National Association of Soil and Water Conservation Districts on stormwater issues.
-FSWCD facilitates the Central Ohio Stormwater Roundtable which meets quarterly for education and networking, and the Central Ohio Stormwater Expo which is organized with MORPC, ODOT and Central Ohio SWCD's.
-Additional Franklin Soil and Water manages the Central Ohio Rain Garden Initiative, and Terrific Resources in Environmental Education.
+FSWCD facilitates the Central Ohio Stormwater Roundtable which meets quarterly for education and networking, Additionally, Franklin Soil and Water manages the Community Backyards, Gardening for Clean Water, and Terrific Resources in Environmental Education ("TREE") programs.
 Both MORPC and FSWCD coordinate with and provide support to local watershed groups.